HwangLabNeuroCogDynamics/Notebooks/ROI_analysis.md

     Number of values stored at each pixel = 1
     -- At sub-brick #0 '?' datum type is short:            0 to            17

+Also try to use afni to visulize this data.

 You will see that this file contains voxel values of 0 to 17.
 Each of these voxel values indicate a different thalamic nucleus: #1:AN #2:VM #3:VL #4:MGN #5:MD #6:PuA #7:LP #8:IL #9:VA #10:Po #11:LGN #12:PuM #13:PuI #14:PuL #17:VP
-So if a voxel has integer values of "5", that means that voxel belongs to the mediodorsal (MD) nucleus.
+So if a voxel has an integer values of "5", that means that voxel belongs to the mediodorsal (MD) nucleus.
 If a voxel has a value of 12, then it is a part of the medial puvlinar (PuM).

 We can use several AFNI programs to summarize these ROIs.
 For example for the thalhi task, we have several contrasts of interest: EDS v IDS, IDS v Stay.
 What if we want to know the activation of these task contrasts within each thalamus nucleus?